CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 2.5.Ti=Valid Issuance of Shares.

-2.5.1.Sec=The Shares, when issued, sold and delivered in accordance with the terms and for the consideration set forth in this Agreement, will be validly issued, fully paid and nonassessable and free of restrictions on transfer other than restrictions on transfer under the Transaction Agreements, applicable state and federal securities laws and liens or encumbrances created by or imposed by a Purchaser.
+2.5.1.sec=The Shares, when issued, sold and delivered in accordance with the terms and for the consideration set forth in this Agreement, will be validly issued, fully paid and nonassessable and free of restrictions on transfer other than restrictions on transfer under the Transaction Agreements, applicable state and federal securities laws and liens or encumbrances created by or imposed by a Purchaser.
 Assuming the accuracy of the representations of the Purchasers in Section 0 of this Agreement and subject to the filings described in Subsection 2.5(b)(ii) below, the Shares will be issued in compliance with all applicable federal and state securities laws.
 The Common Stock issuable upon conversion of the Shares has been duly reserved for issuance, and upon issuance in accordance with the terms of the Restated Certificate, will be validly issued, fully paid and nonassessable and free of restrictions on transfer other than restrictions on transfer under the Transaction Agreements, applicable federal and state securities laws and liens or encumbrances created by or imposed by a Purchaser.
 Based in part upon the representations of the Purchasers in Section 0 of this Agreement, and subject to Subsection 2.5(b) below, the Common Stock issuable upon conversion of the Shares will be issued in compliance with all applicable federal and state securities laws.

-2.5.2.Sec=No “bad actor” disqualifying event described in Rule 506(d)(1)(i)-(viii) of the Securities Act (a “Disqualification Event”) is applicable to the Company or, to the Company’s knowledge, any Company Covered Person, except for a Disqualification Event as to which Rule 506(d)(2)(ii–iv) or (d)(3), is applicable.,
+2.5.2.sec=No “bad actor” disqualifying event described in Rule 506(d)(1)(i)-(viii) of the Securities Act (a “Disqualification Event”) is applicable to the Company or, to the Company’s knowledge, any Company Covered Person, except for a Disqualification Event as to which Rule 506(d)(2)(ii–iv) or (d)(3), is applicable.

-/Note: extra comma from original.
+/Note: extra comma from original has been deleted.

-2.5.=[01/Agt/Bit/Outline/1-2.Secs]
+2.5.=[02/Bit/Ssec_02]

 2.6.Ti=Governmental Consents and Filings